-Hernon, who skis at the Muskegon Winter Sports Complex at Muskegon State Park in Michigan, a Quality of Life Grant recipient, encourages younger participants especially to become involved in the luge.
-"The better you get, the easier it is," says Hernon.
+Hernon, who skis at the Muskegon Winter Sports Complex at Muskegon State Park in Michigan, a Quality of Life Grant recipient, encourages younger participants to try out the luge.
+“The better you get, the easier it is,” says Hernon.

 One year after his injury, Hannigan was attending a New York Rangers NHL hockey game when he was approached about playing sled hockey (also known as sledge hockey).
 Though he wasn’t entirely sure of how to play hockey in a wheelchair at first, Hannigan, who plays in the Northeast Sled Hockey League for the New York Rangers, says, “All of a sudden you get your first check and think, ‘Wow, that’s great!'”